fabiospampinato/bump/README.md

     "name": "v[version]" // Template for the name of the tag },
   "release": {
-    "enabled": true, // Release to any enabled release providers "github": {
+    "enabled": false, // Release to any enabled release providers "github": {
       "enabled": false, // Make a GitHub release "open": true, // Open the release/draft page